 - Access to tailored NDIS data (summary or de-identified individual-level data)

 - Access to NDIA staff (employees, contractors and volunteers) as:

-- study subjects
+- study subjects in research; or

 - project team members, steering committee experts, working parties or similar

 - Collaboration or partnership on research or evaluation